Constructing Taxonomies from Pretrained Language Models: Results

+We extend our results to the nine non-English alignments to the \citet{bansal2014structured} dataset that we created.
+In Table \ref{tab:multilingual} we compare our best model in each language to a random baseline.
+We detail the random baseline in Section \ref{sec:random_baseline} in the Appendix and provide results from all tested models in Section \ref{tab:multilingual_full} in the Appendix.

-This is likely due to multiple factors.
-First, English pretrained language models generally perform better than models in other languages because of the additional resources devoted to the development of English models \citep[See e.g.,][]{Bender2011OnAA,mielke2016,joshi2020state}.
-Second, Open Multilingual Wordnet aligns wordnets to English WordNet, but the subtrees contained in English WordNet might not be directly applicable to terms in other languages.
-These results highlight the importance of evaluating on non-English languages and the difference in available lexical resources.
+\model's $F_1$ score non-English languages is substantially worse than its $F_1$ score on English trees.
+Lower $F_1$ scores in non-English languages are likely due to multiple factors.
+First, English pretrained language models generally perform better than models in other languages because of the additional resources devoted to the development of English models. \citep[See e.g.,][]{Bender2011OnAA,mielke2016,joshi2020state}.
+Second, \textsc{Open Multilingual Wordnet} aligns wordnets to English \wordnet, but the subtrees contained in English \wordnet~might not be the natural taxonomy in other languages.
+However, we note that scores across languages are not directly comparable as dataset size and coverage vary across languages (as we show in Table \ref{tab:multilingual_dataset}).

+These results highlight the importance of evaluating on non-English languages, and the difference in available lexical resources between languages.
+Furthermore, they provide strong baselines for future work in constructing wordnets in different languages.